-As many as 1 in 3 women will develop prolapse in her lifetime, and up to 1 in 5 will have surgery for this very indication.
-However, because there is a perceived stigma related to the symptoms of pelvic floor disorders, many people are reluctant or embarrassed to discuss them, even with their doctors.
+As many as one in three women will develop prolapse in her lifetime, and close to 15 percent will have surgery.
+However, because there is a perceived stigma related to the symptoms of pelvic floor disorders, many women are reluctant to discuss them, even with their doctors, because of embarrassment.

-The Urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with pelvic organ prolapsed; we offer conservative and surgical options.
-The physicians of the IPHP are committed to providing individualized care for every patient.
-All IPHP physicians are fellowship trained and/or board-certified specialists in the field of Female Pelvic Medicine and Reconstructive Surgery (Urogynecology), Urology, and Colon & Rectal surgery.
-All serve on the faculty at Northwestern University Feinberg School of Medicine.
+The urogynecologists at the Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) perform comprehensive diagnostic evaluations and offer an array of appropriate treatment options for women with pelvic organ prolapse, and most women are candidates for both conservative and surgical options.
+The IPHP team is committed to providing individualized care for every patient.
+All surgeons are fellowship-trained and either board-certified or board-eligible specialists in the field of Female Pelvic Medicine and Reconstructive Surgery.

-The Women’s IPHP is a national leader in treatment and research for women with pelvic organ prolapse, offering a transdisciplinary approach to caring for women with pelvic floor disorders in one location.
-Specialists from different disciplines work jointly to create new treatments and innovations that transcend discipline-specific approaches to address each woman’s pelvic floor symptoms.
+The Women’s IPHP is a national leader in pelvic organ prolapse treatment and research.
+Our transdisciplinary team works together to create new treatments and innovations to address each woman’s pelvic floor symptoms.

 Types of Pelvic Organ Prolapse